 The City values its investments at fair value or amortized cost.
 U.S. Government securities purchased at a price other than par with a maturity of less than one year are recognized at amortized cost.
-In 2016, due to fair value adjustments, investment income is showing a loss.

 Deferred Inflows

 Deferred inflows represent deferred property tax revenue amounts to be recognized as revenue in future years in the governmental funds financial statements.